jmo366/cs305_mod5/CONTRIBUTING.md

 Implemenintation of music would also be cool.

-I was able to create the functions for player health and designs but had a difficult time designing the Aliens.
+Jennie Butch: I was able to create the functions for player health and designs but had a difficult time designing the Aliens.